johnfilo/solace-samples-java/_docs/persistence-with-queues.md

 ---

-## Obtaining the Solace API
+## Trying it yourself

+This tutorial is available in [GitHub](https://github.com/mdspielman/solace-getting-started-java) along with the other [Getting Started Examples]({{ site.baseurl }}/).

-This tutorial depends on you having the Java API downloaded and available.
+To successfully build the samples you must have the Java API downloaded and available.
 The Java API library can be [downloaded here](http://dev.solacesystems.com/downloads/).
 The Java API is distributed as a zip file containing the required jars, API documentation, and examples.

-The instructions in this tutorial assume you have downloaded the Java API library and unpacked it to a known location.
-If your environment differs then adjust the build instructions appropriately.
+At the bottom, this tutorial walks through downloading and running the sample from source.

 ---